 Daughter of Jayson Pahlmeyer, Cleo grew up with the family business but never visualized herself actually joining the winery.
 Her education took her to the East Coast where she received her BA in Art History from the University of Virginia and went on to earn a Master’s Degree in Connoisseurship of Fine and Decorative Art at Sotheby’s Institute of Art in London.
-After landing a job at Bonhams auction house in London, she discovered that it was not only the art auctions that fascinated her, but the wine auctions as well.
-“Seeing our wine in London auctions I realized, Pahlmeyer’s a big deal in the wine world!” she admits.
+After landing a job at Bonhams auction house in London, she discovered that it was not only the art auctions that interested her, but the wine auctions as well.
+“Seeing our wine in London auctions, I realized for the first time what a respected name Pahlmeyer is in the wine world,” she admits.
 “It was an awakening for me and I began to consider how I could help propel the company my father had built.”

-An avid cook, Cleo and her husband Jamie Watson frequently entertain friends and family and enjoy spreading the gospel of Pahlmeyer around the country when they travel.
-“I meet people everywhere who are eager to share wonderful, often hilarious, stories about my dad as well as their passion for Pahlmeyer wines,” she says.
-“It has been an incredible journey so far but what really excites me is the future of Pahlmeyer.”
+A mother of two, Cleo is devoted to her family.
+And when she has time, she is also an avid cook.
+Cleo and her husband Jamie Watson love to entertain friends and family and spread the Pahlmeyer story all over the world.
+“I meet people everywhere who share wonderful experiences they have had with our wines, and often hilarious stories about my dad,” she says.
+“It has been an incredible journey so far but what really excites me is the future of Pahlmeyer."